Shamdan17/Bricking_Bad/operation-contracts/all-operation-contracts-merged.md

 **Preconditions:** Game is not paused

 **Postconditions:**
-* Ball's new position was shown to user.
+* Ball.position was shown to user.

 ---